TV Globinho: Bambuluá

+Early years as an independent program

 On 1 January 2002, TV Globinho became an independent program.
 The same presenting and directing teams were kept.
 Airing from Monday to Friday at 9:25am, TV Globinho altered between premieres and reruns.
 On 28 October of the same year, however, TV Globinho was reformulated with the exit of its presenters.
 The team was led by Thiago Arruda and direction by Flávio Rocha.
 The focus of the program continued to be the airing of cartoons, from 10:30am on weekdays.
 The new format had five fixed presenters, one for each day of the week: Graziella Schmitt (Mondays), Geovanna Tominaga (Tuesdays), Élida Muniz (remnant of the previous format, Wednesdays), Sthefany Brito (Thursdays) and Fernanda de Freitas (Fridays) – they took turns during the weekdays, but each one had a fixed day to present, the idea was to have a presenter of each different body type, one blonde, one brunette, one black, one Japanese and so on, since the others children's programs only had blonde presenters.
 At this stage, some of the cartoons that were shown were Rugrats, SpongeBob SquarePants, Little Lulu, Spider-Man, Totally Spies! and Dragon Ball.
 In November 2002 it premiered Jackie Chan Adventures.

 On 18 January 2003, TV Globinho started airing on Saturdays from 7am, replacing Festival de Desenhos, which had been presented by actress Deborah Secco since 2001.
 Graziella Schmitt was made responsible for hosting on Saturdays.
 Ana Carolina Dias entered to the program, having been before as a cast member on Bambuluá.